reagro/carob-data/source/contribute/git.rst

    <div style="visibility: visible;">

 The *Carob* project is developed using the "git" versioning software.
 This greatly facilitates collaborative work and making incremental improvements because all changes made are tracked.
-A git project is called a "repo" (repository) and the "master" (main) Carob repo is `hosted on github <https://github.com/carob-data/carob>`__ .
+A git project is called a "repo" (repository) and the "main" Carob repo is `hosted on github <https://github.com/carob-data/carob>`__ .

 To contribute to the *Carob* repo (and to other github based projects) you need to understand a few concepts and commands that we introduce here.